5 Onboarding Tips to Boost Employee Engagement and Retention

 • 54% increase employee engagement.

 The decision to stay and to go above and beyond for a company is a decision that’s made with the heart, not with the head.
-Even employees who decide to stay but don’t feel as engaged with the company will be a dead weight for you if you don’t find a way to make them feel part of the team and boost their morale and productivity.
+Even employees who decide to stay but don’t feel as engaged with the company will be a dead weight for you if you don’t find a way to make them feel part of the team and boost their morale and productivity, which is why employee retention is also crucial as a following up the onboarding process.

 Start the process ASAP

-Onboarding can start as soon as the ink dries on the employment contract, which can sometimes be several weeks in advance of the new employee’s start date.
+Onboarding can start as soon as the employment contract is signed, which can sometimes be several weeks in advance of the new employee’s start date.

-• Invite new hires to possible networking events — if you have one going on, that is.
+• Invite new hires to possible networking events.
+If you have one going on, that is, otherwise team calls, teambuilding events, or an after-work gathering will do it.

 Have a plan and commit to the long-haul